 It is expected to attract more than $227.9 million in investments and benefit as many as 700,000 households in rural areas.

-“To support the EU’s southern neighbourhood, a programme worth $69.62 million will be invested in solar power plants in Morocco and $53.33 million will be invested in depolluting the Kitchener Drain in the Nile Delta region in Egypt,” the EU said.
+“To support the EU’s southern neighborhood, a programme worth $69.62 million will be invested in solar power plants in Morocco and $53.33 million will be invested in depolluting the Kitchener Drain in the Nile Delta region in Egypt,” the EU said.

-The forum was jointly hosted by the Austrian president of the EU, Chancellor Sebastian Kurz and chairman of the African Union who is also Rwanda’s President Paul Kagame.
+The forum was jointly hosted by the Austrian president of the EU, Chancellor Sebastian Kurz, and chairman of the African Union who is also Rwanda’s President Paul Kagame.